animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

-Regions](#bootstrap-annotation-config-regions)”, inspects the entire Spring application, caching annotated service components to identify all the caches that are needed by the application at runtime and creates Regions in {data-store-name} for these caches on application startup.
+Regions](#bootstrap-annotation-config-regions)”, inspects the entire Spring application, caching annotated service components to identify all the caches that are needed by the application at runtime and creates Regions in GemFire for these caches on application startup.

 </div>